CLICK HERE for story on Parachute Museum Interviews with Industry Leaders .

 The Parachute Museum in reviewing our collection on a regular basis, encourages donations to the museum.
 Objects are accessioned based on our acceptance policy which can be seen by downloading this document (new object consideration policy).

-In 2015 The Parachute Museum is celebrating its fifth year of being open to the public as part of the Wright-Dunbar Interpretive Center.
+In 2020 The Parachute Museum celebrated its tenth year of being open to the public as part of the Wright-Dunbar Interpretive Center.
 An article on the anniversary is can be found on the Aviation Blog page:

 Parachute Museum Interviews